geocomplexity/sandbox/Code.md

 ```

 # B1.
-POLITICAL CLASSIFICATION OF URLS (All URLs data classified of political vs. non-political content for each year, utilizing the below codes via Python.)
+POLITICAL CLASSIFICATION OF URLS (All URLs data are classified as political or non-political content for each year.)

 ## 1. Access data and install packages
 ```
+### Import packages for data access and analysis
+### Meta specific libraries
-from fbri.private.sql.query import execute import pandas as pd import csv
+from fbri.private.sql.query import execute

+import pandas as pd
+import csv

-### Accessible database and tables
+### Accessible Meta database and tables
 database = "fbri_prod_private"
 attributes_table = "erc_condor_url_attributes_dp_final_v3"
 breakdowns_table = "erc_condor_url_breakdowns_dp_clean_partitioned_v2"
 ```

-## 2. retrieve text data from May to November URLs for each year (of 2017, 2018, 2019, 2020 run separately iterated)
+## 2. Retrieve text data from May to November URLs for each year (of 2017, 2018, 2019, 2020 run separately iterated)
 ```
+### Define query criteria
 sql = f"""
 WITH May_Nov_US_URLs AS (
 SELECT url_rid, share_title, share_main_blurb